 Early History of the Crokett family

-Another 150 words (11 lines of text) covering the years 1588, 1929, 1903, 1694 and 1715 are included under the topic Early Crokett History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crokett research.
+Another 83 words (6 lines of text) covering the years 1588, 1929, 1903, 1694 and 1715 are included under the topic Early Crokett History in all our PDF Extended History products and printed products wherever possible.

 Crokett Spelling Variations

 Medieval translation of Gaelic names could not be referred to as an accurate process.
 Spelling was not yet standardized, and names in documents from that era are riddled with spelling variations.
 Crokett has been written as Crockatt, Crocket, Crockett and others.

 Early Notables of the Crokett family (pre 1700)